ezeamin/ensolverstest/README.md

 - Method One (Recommended):

-  - Windows: Run the `win-start.bat` script provided in the root directory of the project.
+  - Windows: Run the `win-init.bat` script provided in the root directory of the project.
-  - Linux/macOs: Run the `lin-start.sh` script provided in the root directory of the project.
+  - Linux/macOs: Run the `sh-init.sh` script provided in the root directory of the project.

 - Method Two (Manual):